Graphical user interface¶

 - Close the about:config tab and now backspace will no longer navigate back a page.

-For a polygon region, a new control point can be added by clicking on a line segment.
-A control point can be deleted by double clicking on the control point.
+For a polygon region or a polyline region, a new control point can be added by clicking on a line segment.
+A control point can be deleted by double-clicking on the control point.

 Mouse interactions with charts¶

 A chart (profiles and histograms) can be zoomed in by scrolling up and zoomed out by scrolling down.

 Alternatively, horizontal zoom, vertical zoom, and box zoom are supported by drag-and-drop actions.